 Reporting obligation Frequency Timing Type 1 breaches As required Within two business days of detection.
 Type 2 breaches As required Within 30 calendar days of detection.
-Material breaches As required As soon as practicable Wrongful disconnection payments Monthly Last business day of the month following the month the payment was made.
-Annual report Annually For the period 1 July to 30 June - on or before 31 August.
+Material breaches As required As soon as practicable Annual report Annually For the period 1 July to 30 June - on or before 31 August.
 Performance indicators Quarterly For the period 1 July to 30 September - on or before 31 October.
 For the period 1 October to 31 December - on or before 31 January.
 For the period 1 January to 31 March - on or before 30 April.
 For the period 1 April to 30 June - on or before 31 July.